sihang999/sihang999.github.io/_pages/about.md

 title: about
 permalink: /
 # subtitle: <a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Motto.
 Etc.
-subtitle: Communications and Electronics Engineering, Technische Universität München
+subtitle: Master student in Communications and Electronics Engineering at TUM

 profile:
   align: right